IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/04_Whats_New_In_2014_Volume1.md

 ## Topic Overview

-This topic presents the controls and the new and enhanced features for the Ignite UI™ 2014 Volume 1 release.
+This topic presents the controls and the new and enhanced features for the %%ProductName%%™ 2014 Volume 1 release.

 ## What’s New Summary